daun/statamic-widget-collection-count/README.md

 # Statamic Widget: Collection Count

-Control panel widget for [Statamic](https://statamic.com/) that displays the count of entries for a given collection.
+Control panel widget for [Statamic](https://statamic.com/) that displays the count of entries for a given collection or taxonomy.

 ![Collection Count Widget Screenshot](./art/collection-count-widget.png)